How to Choose Between Different Internet Options

 Once you’ve gathered your list of ISPs, considered their customer reviews, and compared their services, it’s time to decide.
 A clear top contender emerged throughout this decision-making process if you’re lucky.
 However, you may find that there are still many different ISPs with very similar product offerings.

 If that’s the case, you may want to see if either one is running a promotion.
 Many internet service providers will offer incentives for first-time sign-ups.
-If that’s the case, you can see which ISP currently has the better promotion.
+If so, you can see which ISP currently has the better promotion.

 You may even want to call each one or chat with a rep online.
 Tell them you’re deciding which ISP to go with and see what deals they can offer you.